dcsimg

 The TV Licence fee is the main source of funding for all of our BBC television, radio and online services.
 Your TV Licence fee contributes on screen, on air and online.

-Each week, 90% of UK adults use BBC services1, from TV channels and BBC iPlayer to national and local radio stations, and entertainment, services and information online.
+Each week, 90% of UK adults use BBC services1, from TV channels and BBC iPlayer to national and local radio stations, and entertainment, films on TV, services and information online.

 BBC Education